-- After following instructions on the previous page on initial Charging for Systems with Head Pressure Control, with refrigerant tank now connected to suction line (low side) port to add remaining charge in a gas state, refer to the provided charts for proper system operating points as equated to ambient temperature with wine cellar at normal conditions of 57 degrees F / 55%RH.
-Refer to Split Systems Operations chart on page 39 for system pressures, sub-cooling, and superheat values to allow you to charge your system correctly. - In addition to using the charts provided, there is a liquid line moisture/sight glass located in the condensing (outdoor) unit that will assist you in knowing that you have sufficiently charge your system, HOWEVER a full sight glass or a glass with bubbles does not necessarily mean you are properly charged, or undercharged.
+- After following instructions on the previous page Charging for Systems with Head Pressure Control, with refrigerant tank now connected to suction line (low side) port to add remaining charge in a gas state, refer to the provided charts for proper system operating points as equated to ambient temperature with wine cellar at normal conditions of 57° F (13°C) / 55%RH.
+Refer to Split Systems Operations chart on page 40 for system pressures, sub-cooling, and superheat values to allow you to charge your system correctly. - In addition to using the Systems Operations Chart, there is a liquid line moisture/sight glass located in the condensing (outdoor) unit as a useful guide to help determine if the system has been sufficiently charged.
+HOWEVER, a full sight glass or a glass with bubbles does not necessarily indicate the system is properly charged, or undercharged.
 There may be other factors affecting sight glass, so do not charge by sight glass method only.
-A full sight glass- matched with proper system pressures, sub-cooling, and superheat values is the proper method for confirming that the system charge is correct for your application.
+A full sight glassmatched with proper system pressures, sub-cooling, and superheat values is the proper method for confirming that the system charge is correct for your application.